Cabinet Door Styles: A Complete Guide to Cabinet Types for Your Project

 4. Recessed (Flat) Panel

 Flat panel cabinet doors have a center panel that’s slightly set back into the door frame.
 This simple, understated look fits well in both modern and transitional kitchens.
+Shaker doors are a type of recessed panel door—they’re simply the most popular variation.
+Because of their widespread use, they’re often treated as their own category, even though they fall within the recessed panel family.

 It’s a subtle style with clean lines and no extra ornamentation.
 It doesn’t draw attention to itself, which makes it ideal for projects where the finish or material is the main feature.